aaugustin/mtefd/multiple-template-engines.rst

 Why not simply switch to Jinja2?
 --------------------------------

-Since Django templates share some syntax with Jinja2, it's possible to write a trivial example that will work with both engines.
+Since the Django Template Language shares some syntax with Jinja2, it's possible to write a trivial example that will work with both engines.

-However, as shown above, Django templates provide several features that don't have a straightforward equivalent in Jinja2.
+However, as shown above, the DTL provide several features that don't have a straightforward equivalent in Jinja2.

-Porting a non-trivial application from Django templates to Jinja2 requires a significant amount of work and cannot be automated.
+Porting a non-trivial application from the DTL to Jinja2 requires a significant amount of work and cannot be automated.

 If you aren't convinced, try porting the ``django.contrib.admin`` templates —